 As well as being connected to each other, the ski resorts of Villars and Gryon also offer direct access to the slopes of Les Diablerets, linking five alpine areas into a ski area of over 100 km with 34 lifts.

 Villars’ charming wooden chalets are set between trees on a sunny, south-facing mountainside.

 With magnificent scenery and perfectly groomed slopes for all levels, Villars-Gryon is a Swiss skiing paradise.
 Easily accessible by train, Villars is the favoured resort for urban skiers.
 Aside from skiing, the region also offers a wide range of snow sports, cosy hotels and restaurants and a buzzing night life.

-The Swiss Alpine resort of Les Diablerets has three different ski areas: Isenau, the favourite for families, Le Meilleret, linked to the Villars-Gryon ski area, and Glacier 3000, the highest point of the Lake Geneva Region.
+The Swiss Alpine resort of Les Diablerets has two different ski areas: Le Meilleret, linked to the Villars-Gryon ski area, and Glacier 3000, the highest point of the Lake Geneva Region.